ramiror/spanglish/README.md

 Break hang poke pay | If you destroy the football, you pay for it It makes me noise | It's suspicious
 Happy parties | Merry Xmas
+It doesn't have name | It's the best, awesome

 ## English -> Spanish